 A dental implant is a small screw, typically made from titanium, which mimics the root element of a missing tooth.
 During a brief healing period, the implant screw and your jawbone fuse together, forming a powerful bond capable of supporting a restoration.
 This fusion process between the implant and your bone is known as osseointegration.

 An implant-supported restoration usually consists of three components: the screw, the abutment, and the prosthesis.
 The abutment is a support structure made from either titanium or ceramic, which links the screw to your restoration.
 A single implant screw is used to support a dental crown, while a series of implants can be used for a fixed bridge or even a full-arch appliance.

 The Dental Implant Process

 As with any restorative dentistry, the single tooth implant process begins with a consultation exam.
-During your exam, Andrew Miller, DDS will use advanced diagnostic tools to determine if an implant is right for you.
+During your exam, Andrew Miller, DDS or Francisco Darquea, DDS will use advanced diagnostic tools to determine if an implant is right for you.
 Once we determine you are a suitable candidate, we can schedule your procedure.

 The single tooth implant procedure is generally broken up into a few appointments.
 During your first appointment, we will place the implant screw underneath the gum tissue and into the jawbone.

 Once the implant is in place, we must wait until the healing process, and osseointegration is complete.
 This can take anywhere from six months to a year.
 After the implant fully fuses to your bone, we can schedule your second appointment.

 During this appointment, we will check the status of your implant and take an impression of the area.
 We may also give you a temporary crown to restore function and protect the implant while we fabricate your final restoration.
 Over the next couple of weeks, our laboratory technicians will use the impression to fabricate your ceramic crown.